 Probate isn’t required for assets that pass outside of the will

-- Assets with a designated beneficiary.
-There are certain assets where you can name someone as a “designated beneficiary.”
-(This person will receive the asset proceeds after you pass away.)
-Examples include a life insurance policy or a retirement benefit plan.
+Assets with a designated beneficiary.
+There are certain assets where you can designate (that is, name) someone as a beneficiary.
+This person will receive the asset proceeds after you pass away.
+Examples include a life insurance policy and a registered retirement plan such as an RRSP.

-Many couples hold all their assets through joint ownership or with beneficiary designations to avoid probate.
+Many couples hold all their assets through joint ownership or with beneficiary designations, in part to avoid the probate process.

 If the deceased owned land

-If the deceased owned land other than in joint tenancy, probate is required.
-The land title office will ask you to provide a grant of probate to transfer the land.
+If the deceased owned real property other than in joint tenancy, probate is required.
+The land title office will ask you to provide a grant of probate to transfer the real property.
 This is so even if the will-maker’s interest in land is less than the $25,000 threshold.

 If you’re wondering whether the deceased held land in joint tenancy, you can look at the state of title certificate.
 Under the law, the transfer document and title must state that the land is held in joint tenancy, otherwise it becomes a tenancy-in-common.